SkylineCommunications/dataminer-docs/connector-help/connector_help/CEFD_CDD-890_SNMP.md

 ### Configuration - Network page

-In his page several configurations can be done.
+On this page, several configurations can be done.

 - In the **ARP Table** the ARP configurations can be set.
-New entries can be added to the table using the pop-up window that opens by the **Create New entry...** pagebutton.
+New entries can be added to the table using the pop-up window that opens by the **Create New entry...** page button.
 - The **Working Mode** is used to set the Working Mode to *Router* or *BPM*.
-- The Encryption ... pagebutton makes it possible to set the 8 **Encryption Keys**.
+- The Encryption ... page button makes it possible to set the 8 **Encryption Keys**.

 ### Configuration - Network - Routing page